Jan3385/VoxaEngine/docs/Registries.md

 #### Inertia resistance

-Inertia resistance is a behaviour only used for solids.
+Inertia resistance is a behavior only used for solids.
 It is a value between 0 and 1.
 The bigger the value, the more the solid resists being moved.
-It can make movable solids feel more "clumped" and break off in groups instead of always forming a perfect piramid
+It can make movable solids feel more "clumped" and break off in groups instead of always forming a perfect pyramid

 It can be set using `.SetSolidInertiaResistance(float)`

-#### Fluid dispursion rate
+#### Fluid dispersion rate

-Fluid dispursion rate is a value used by gasses and liquids.
+Fluid dispersion rate is a value used by gases and liquids.
 It is a `uint8_t` value (0-255).
 The bigger the value, the more rapid movement the fluid movement.
-It can make the liquid feel more "viscous" and gasses feel quicker
+It can make the liquid feel more "viscous" and gases feel quicker

-It can be set using `.SetFluidDispursionRate(uint8_t)`
+It can be set using `.SetFluidDispersionRate(uint8_t)`

 #### Chemical reactions

-You may want voxels to chemically interract together, such as iron oxidizing, salt and water creating sea water and much more.
+You may want voxels to chemically interact together, such as iron oxidizing, salt and water creating sea water and much more.
 Doing that via the `bool Volume::VoxelElement::Step(ChunkMatrix&)` would be very computationally expensive.
-This provides a GPU accelerated way to add reactions with little to none performance impacts
+This provides a GPU accelerated way to add reactions with little to no performance impacts

-There are two ways to add a chemical reactions.
+There are two ways to add chemical reactions.
 There is `.Reaction(...)` and `.ReactionOxidation(...)`.
-The first one simply creates a single reaction as specified where the second one generates several ones that are specifically for oxidation, which makes it react to the specified element in different speeds based on if it's touching oxygen, water or liquid oxygen
+The first one simply creates a single reaction as specified where the second one generates several ones that are specifically for oxidation, which makes it react to the specified element at different speeds based on if it's touching oxygen, water or liquid oxygen

-If you use `.ReactionOxidation(...)` it is expected that you defined voxels for following ID's:
+If you use `.ReactionOxidation(...)` it is expected that you defined voxels for the following IDs:
 - Oxygen
 - Liquid_Oxygen
 - Water